 Jane Austen, Merry Hall and a Traveling Book

-Four thousand, six hundred and seventy-six miles—across an ocean and the third largest continent—that's how far the book in my hands had traveled.
+Close to five thousand miles—across an ocean and the third largest continent—that's how far the book in my hands had traveled.

 On a rainy spring day, I'd just started browsing in a used bookstore, looking as always for an unexpected treasure.
 I saw a familiar author and reached for the book.
 What I discovered, however, was more than I imagined.